 See exercise 1 for how to create expressions in DrRacket.

-As far as programming is concerned, arithmetic is half the game.
-The other half is “algebra.”
-Of course, our notion of “algebra” relates to the school notion of algebra just as much as the notion of “arithmetic” from the preceding chapter relates to the ordinary notion of grade-school arithmetic.
-The creation of real programs involves variables and thus functions, meaning basic notions from algebra.
-Once we can deal with functions, we can move on to programs, which “compose” functions to achieve their overall purpose.
+As far as programming is concerned, “arithmetic” is half the game; the other half is “algebra.”
+Of course, “algebra” relates to the school notion of algebra as little/much as the notion of “arithmetic” from the preceding chapter relates to arithmetic taught in grade-school arithmetic.
+Specifically, the algebra notions needed are: variable, function definition, function application, and function composition.
+This chapter re-acquaints you with these notions in a fun and accessible manner.

 Definitions: While many programming languages obscure the relationship between programs and functions, BSL brings it to the fore.
 Every BSL programs consists of definitions, usually followed by an expression that involves those definitions.
 There are two kinds of definitions:

 constant definitions, of the shape (define AVariable AnExpression), which we encountered in the preceding chapter; and

 function definitions, which come in many flavors, one of which we used in the Prologue.